Skip to main content

 After you finish these steps

-3. Webmail test (mail server / hybrid) — log in to https://<console-host>/nc/ as one of your new mailbox users (Authelia SSO) and confirm send/receive.
+3. Webmail test (mail server / hybrid): log in to https://<console-host>/nc/ as one of your new mailbox users (Authelia SSO) and confirm send/receive.
+If this fails with "Could not reach the OpenID Connect provider", Step 2 is incomplete: the console is still on an IP, or the certificate does not cover the name in use.

-4. Visit System → Dashboard and confirm both setup nudges are gone (placeholder hostname + self-signed cert).
+4. Open the Admin Console home page and confirm both setup nudges are gone (placeholder hostname + self-signed cert).

 5. If you set up Pro features, verify session.edition reads "Pro" in the top-right corner of any admin page.